dart-lang/site-www/src/tools/diagnostic-messages.md

 _The constructor with name '{0}' is already defined._

-_The default constructor is already defined._
+_The unnamed constructor is already defined._

 #### Description